banzaicloud/koperator-docs/docs/features.md

 - to remove a specific Broker from a cluster (StatefulSet always removes the most recently created Broker)
 - to use multiple, different Persistent Volumes for each Broker

-The Banzai Cloud {{< kafka-operator >}} uses `simple` Pods, ConfigMaps, and PersistentVolumeClaims, instead of StatefulSet.
-Using these resources allows us to build an Operator which is better suited to Kafka.
+{{< kafka-operator >}} uses `simple` Pods, ConfigMaps, and PersistentVolumeClaims, instead of StatefulSet.
+Using these resources allows us to build an Operator which is better suited to managing Apache Kafka.

-With the Banzai Cloud {{< kafka-operator >}} we can:
+With the {{< kafka-operator >}} you can:

 - modify the configuration of unique Brokers
 - remove specific Brokers from clusters